ibm-cloud-docs/vpc/vpn-site-to-site-routes-propagating.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring route propagation for VPN gateways (WIP)
+# Configuring route propagation for VPN gateways
 {: #advertise-routes-s2s}

 Route propagation enables a VPC routing table to automatically learn routes from a site-to-site VPN gateway.
 Route advertisement enables those learned routes to be advertised to a transit gateway so they can be shared with other VPCs and connected networks.